Iranian influence operations in the United Kingdom: Against journalists and media

 According to Reporters Without Borders, Iran is carrying out "systematic targeting of journalists reporting on Iran from abroad, in an effort to silence them."
 The group also reported that "London, home to major Persian-language broadcasters, has been a hotspot for such attacks because of the large number of Iranian journalists based there," Tim Davie, the BBC director general identified "significant and increasingly alarming" in "attempts to pressure BBC Persian journalists' families in Iran, including arbitrary interrogations, travel bans, passport confiscations, and threats of asset seizures".

 In 2024, Iran international journalist, Pouria Zeraati was stabbed in an assassination attempt by Iran.
 BBC Persian language journalists and staff reported that their families are being "terrorised" by the Iranian regime.
 According to the National Union of Journalists, Persian-language journalists who wish to visit their families in Iran will be "placing their lives in direct danger".
 According to a BBC journalist, Iran is punishing their families for their work.
 BBC jouranlists have also received death and rape threats from Iran.
 Vahid Beheseit, a British Iranian political activist said the UK's lack of action against the IRGC is "encouraging them to continue assassinations and terrorist activities, brainwashing our youth and creating a sleeping cell.
 We are somehow encouraging them instead of stopping them, by not holding them accountable."

+2026 Iranian internet blackout

+At the end of 2025, a wave of protests rose throughout Iran.
+The Iranian government responded in massacres and Internet shutdown.
+Just as in June 2025, thousands of Pro-Scottish accounts on X (formally twitter) went silent, once again raising suspicions that these accounts are linked to Tehran and its intentions to interfere with British politics.
+The investigation in 2025 revealed that there were about 1,300 suspicious accounts, that shared together 3,000 posts, that estimates say reached 224 million views and 126,000 engagements.
+In January 2026, the same users went silent again, and authorities were informed.

 UK countermeasures

-In 1 July 2025, the United Kingdom government initiated new measures "to protect UK from covert foreign influence".
-The United Kingdom named Russia and Iran as the two chief actors which threaten the safety and the democratic integrity of the United Kingdom.
+On 1 July 2025, the United Kingdom government initiated new measures "to protect UK from covert foreign influence".
+The United Kingdom named Russia and Iran as the two chief actors which threaten the safety and the "democratic" integrity of the United Kingdom.
 UK Parliament's Intelligence and Security Committee said in 2025 that Iran had tried to kidnap at least 15 individuals in the UK.